haiqin-zhang/AM_stimuli/readme.md

-The order of melody presentation in the training is: cd cde def fg efg cdef cdefg
+The order of melody presentation in the training is: cd cde ef def fg efg cdef cdefg

-The training phase loops through all files 5 times and takes approx 1 hour to complete
+The training phase loops through all files twice in the same order and takes approx 30 mins to complete